yesiamrocks/scrolly.js/README.md

 We developed the most easier way to work with scroll animation, Just use `data-scrolly-top` and `data-scrolly-down` attribute to quickly build powerful templates of your own.

+# Why Scrolly.js
+Scrolly JS is efficient and flexible JavaScript library for building an interactive and attractive animation with scrolling.
+Fully responsive, lightweight, powerful and flexible pure JavaScript scroll animation library.

+### Animated by CSS
+Your imagination can be real.
+Just imagine and implement your own animation effect with this platform.

+### Flexibility and extendibility
+Easy-going installation and flexible scroll animation library that have insignificant production time.
+The platform is developer friendly and extendable.

+### Support for responsive
+This is 100% responsive and ready for all devices with any screen resolutions.

+### Lightweight
+Just a 12KB file which is really lightweight to use any of your projects.

+### Easy to use
+A Very easiest scroll animation library which has extensive features to build any scroll animation as you want.

+### No dependency
+Plug and play and ready to implement.
+No dependency with any third party JavaScript plugin, framework or library.

 # How To Use It?
 **Include Library:** To get started, just download `scrolly.js` and `cssanimation.css` [download](http://cssanimation.io/).
 Now include the `cssanimation.css` stylesheet into the head and add `scrolly.js` scripts before the `body` tag